ImonGhosh/Fine-Tuning-Whisper-AI-for-Air-Traffic-Control-Speech-Recognition/README.md

 Fine tuning Whisper AI resulted in a significant WER reduction by 8.75 % .

 ## Future Scope
 This project lays the groundwork for any kind of domain specific fine tuning required on the Whisper model.
-I aim to fine tune the model make it learn low resource languages like my own language Bengali along with various regional dialects, which the current model performs very poorly on.
+I aim to fine tune the model to make it learn low resource languages like my own language Bengali along with it's various regional dialects, which the current model performs very poorly on.